reduxjs/redux-toolkit/docs/usage/usage-with-typescript.md

 As TS cannot combine two string literals (`slice.name` and the key of `actionMap`) into a new literal, all actionCreators created by createSlice are of type 'string'.
 This is usually not a problem, as these types are only rarely used as literals.

-In most cases that type would be required as a literal, the `slice.action.myAction.match` [type predicate](https://www.typescriptlang.org/docs/handbook/advanced-types.html#using-type-predicates) should prove as a viable alternative:
+In most cases that type would be required as a literal, the `slice.actions.myAction.match` [type predicate](https://www.typescriptlang.org/docs/handbook/advanced-types.html#using-type-predicates) should prove as a viable alternative:

 ```typescript
 const slice = createSlice({